andersthemagi/magicalmusings.github.io/index.md

 Feel free to peruse these pages to your hearts content!

+**NOTE:** This site is constantly in an "under-development" state.
+Feel free to send any bugs / issues to ??EMAIL TBD??

 ##### Credits

 This site was made using the <a href="https://supunkavinda.github.io/jekyll-theme-leaf/">Leaf Blog Jekyll Theme</a> created by <a target="_blank" href="https://twitter.com/_SupunKavinda">Supun Kavinda</a>.
 See more of his work on his <a href="https://github.com/SupunKavinda">Github Page</a>.